zelcash/zcash-swing-wallet/README.md

    file `./build/jars/ZelCashSwingWalletUI.jar`.
 In addition the JAR file `bitcoinj-core-0.14.5.jar` is also necessary to run the wallet.

-3. Installing the built Zelcash GUI wallet
+3. Installing the built ZelCash GUI wallet

    3.1.
-If you have built Zelcash from source code:
+If you have built ZelCash from source code:

-     Assuming you have already built from source code [Zelcash](https://zel.cash/) in directory `/home/user/zelcash/src` (for example - this is the typical build dir. for Zelcash) which contains the command line tools `zelcash-cli` and `zelcashd` you need to take the created JAR files and copy them to directory `/home/user/zelcash/src` (the same dir. that contains `zelcash-cli` and `zelcashd`).
+     Assuming you have already built from source code [ZelCash](https://zel.cash/) in directory `/home/user/zelcash/src` (for example - this is the typical build dir. for ZelCash) which contains the command line tools `zelcash-cli` and `zelcashd` you need to take the created JAR files and copy them to directory `/home/user/zelcash/src` (the same dir. that contains `zelcash-cli` and `zelcashd`).
 Example copy command:
       ```
       user@ubuntu:~/build-dir/zelcash-swing-wallet-ui$ cp -R -v ./build/jars/* /home/user/zelcash/src
       ```

-4. Running the installed Zelcash GUI wallet
+4. Running the installed ZelCash GUI wallet

    It may be run from command line or started from another GUI tool (e.g. file manager).
-   Assuming you have already installed [Zelcash](https://zel.cash/) and the GUI Wallet `ZelcashSwingWalletUI.jar` in directory `/home/user/zelcash/src` one way to run it from command line is:
+   Assuming you have already installed [ZelCash](https://zel.cash/) and the GUI Wallet `ZelCashSwingWalletUI.jar` in directory `/home/user/zelcash/src` one way to run it from command line is:
    ```
    user@ubuntu:~/build-dir/zelcash-swing-wallet-ui$ java -jar /home/user/zelcash/src/ZelCashSwingWalletUI.jar
    ```
-   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZelcashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
+   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZelCashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
-   This will start the Zelcash GUI wallet.
+   This will start the ZelCash GUI wallet.

-   **Important:** the Zelcash configuration file `~/.zelcash/zelcash.conf` needs to be correctly set up for the GUI wallet to work.
+   **Important:** the ZelCash configuration file `~/.zelcash/zelcash.conf` needs to be correctly set up for the GUI wallet to work.
 Specifically the RPC user and password need to be set in it like:
    ```
    rpcuser=username